A cruise ship guard recently shot and killed a polar bear. Did the bear get too close, or the tourists?

 Regulation, fines, and the confiscation of licenses and equipment are not deterrent enough, says John: “Some operators feed bears from the back of the boat.
 Some get closer than the minimum distance, which stresses the bears and puts tourists in danger.”

 And so we come to the hole into which I’ve dug myself because I can’t see a way out of this.
 I want to see Canada and more of Norway.
 I want to sail across the Arctic and I want to see polar bears in the wild.
-Is the only ethical decision to not do so?
-Most likely, the answer is yes.
+But, with the above in mind, how can I justify a trip?

 Enjoyed this post? pin it for later…